phantacea.com

 Or, if you prefer to order directly from the publisher, email or send your order(s) via surface mail.
 No matter where you live or what currency you prefer to use, I'll figure out a way to fill your order(s) myself.

-For all the other PHANTACEA Mythos print publications, I'll have to charge an additional 12% to cover Canadian and provincial taxes as well as Canada Post rates for shipping.
-I do use bubble mailers, though.
+Please add an additional 12% to cover Canadian and provincial taxes as well as Canada Post rates for shipping.
+At present Phantacea Publications can only accept certified cheques or money orders.

-BookFinder.com lists both mosaic novels: "Feeling Theocidal" and "The War of the Apocalyptics".
+BookFinder.com lists both of the original versions of the mosaic novels: "Feeling Theocidal" and "The War of the Apocalyptics".
 Also listed therein are most of the other PHANTACEA Mythos print publications.

 Another interesting option for the curious is Chegg, which has a rent-a-book program.
 Thus far its search engine shows no results for phantacea (any style or permutation thereof) but it does recognize Jim McPherson (a variety of them) and the titles of the novels.

-As for the Whole Earth (other than the Hidden Continent of Sedon's Head, at least as far as I can say), well, this page contains a list of a few other websites where you can probably order the novels in a variety of currencies and with credit cards.
+As for the Whole Earth (other than the Hidden Continent of Sedon's Head, at least as far as I can say), this page contains a list of a few other websites where you can probably order the novels in a variety of currencies and with credit cards.

 This backgrounder consists of the novel’s premise, a slightly more detailed breakdown of the novel itself, an index, complete with chapter titles and page counts, and some additional notes on the characters and concepts contained in the novel.
 A list of this page's contents can be found above.
 Lynx to excerpts from the novel can be found here.
 Information on the serialized version of this novel can be found beginning at http://www.phantacea.info/synopses.htm#warapple.